albertprk/Workout-App/README.md

 ### Split up requirements into minimum, standard, and stretch requirements

 #### Minimum requirements (3-5 will definitely complete):
-- [x] Filter function on trainer (after selecting gym, price low to high etc)
+- Filter function on trainer (after selecting gym, price low to high etc)
+  - Completed, users can filter gyms and trainers by tags and search by name
-- [x] A trainer page (with dummy trainners’ information), profile page, and a gym page
+- A trainer page (with dummy trainners’ information), profile page, and a gym page
+  - Completed, there is a page with all trainers, a detailed page for each trainer, a page where trainers can edit their info, and a page with all of the gyms.
-- [x] Pop-up/page when selecting trainer, showing trainer’s information
+- Pop-up/page when selecting trainer, showing trainer’s information
+  - Completed, a separate page was implemented when a trainer on the trainers page is clicked.
+That page has all of the detailed information for the trainer

 #### Standard requirements (3-7 will most likely complete):
-- [x] Ability to create a profile for a user
+- Ability to create a profile for a user
+  - Completed, users can sign in and create a trainer profile.
+Once they have created the profile they can edit their information on the trainer form page.
-- [x] Rating system for users, trainers, gyms
+- Rating system for users, trainers, gyms
+  - Completed for trainers, users can comment and rate trainers
-- [x] Map to show locations of gyms
+- Map to show locations of gyms
+  - Completed, Google maps API was integrated with the project to show the gyms location on a map
-- [x] Ability to leave reviews on pages
+- Ability to leave reviews on pages
+  - Completed for trainers, users can comment on trainers
-- [x] Have the admin account and limit user from updating the trainer’s information
+- Have the admin account and limit user from updating the trainer’s information
+  - Completed, when user signs up as a trainer a custom field - Trainer is updated to differentiate regular user and trainer.
+Trainer has the ability to update its own information
-- [x] Use Google maps API to find closest gyms and present that info in our app
+- Use Google maps API to find closest gyms and present that info in our app.
+  - Not completed.
+Google maps API was implemented and GPS coordinates are stored in the block of data for each gym, but we did not implement an algorithm to sort gyms by location.

 #### Stretch requirements (2-3, hope to complete 1):
-- [ ] Matching system to give recommended lifting partners/trainers to members
+- Matching system to give recommended lifting partners/trainers to members
+  - Not implemented
-- [ ] Paypal/Bitcoin
+- Paypal/Bitcoin
+  - Not implemented

 ### Pick 2 minimum requirements and break each of them down into ~2-5 smaller tasks